sweeneyian/VersiLab_Plugin/README.md

 OpenCV dll files get imported during runtime 'FileChooser' for acquiring images from Webcam.

-'Bytedeco' shows the most promise for implementing universal hardware controls of specialised cameras. such as Grasshopper from FlyCapture2 dll files.
+`Bytedeco` shows the most promise for implementing universal hardware controls of specialised cameras. such as Grasshopper from FlyCapture2 dll files.
 This would be the next line of investigation and integration.

 http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22flycapture-platform%22